Preparing aged-care facilities for assessor-led funding under AN-ACC

 Loss of calculation visibility

-At the time of rollout, the detailed logic used by assessors to determine classifications under AN-ACC was not available to providers.
-Providers could no longer see how individual data points contributed to funding outcomes.
+At rollout, the logic used by assessors to determine classifications was not available to providers.
+Preparation quality now depended on whether assessors could:

 locate relevant evidence,